Castaire/theOrientKelowna/README.md

 # The Orient Restaurant - Kelowna
 ## About
-This is the website I designed and built for a local restaurant 'The Orient', located in Kelowna, B.C.
-I am currently still maintaining this site!
+This is the first business website I designed and built for a local restaurant 'The Orient', located in Kelowna, B.C.
+This version is officially out-dated and has been replaced by version 2 (refer to 'theOrientKelowna--2.0' repo)

+You can find the most recent version of the site at

 http://www.theorientkelowna.com/

-EDIT: this site is going under renovation at the 'theOrientKelowna--2.0' repository!

 ## Materials
 - HTML / CSS